In this article

 - If the guarantor doesn’t pay in your place, they could be sued for the loan, and end up with a judgement on their credit report.

-- They come with higher interest rates (although they’re still often lower than the rates you’d be offered on a
+- They come with higher interest rates (although they’re still often lower than the rates you’d be offered on a higher-cost short-term loan.

 Because guarantor loans usually come with higher than average interest rates, it’s worth exploring your options before applying to see if you could save money.
 The best loans are often reserved for people with high credit scores, so why not try to improve your score before applying?
 Follow ourbefore checking your loan offers - you never know what deal you might find.